 It was a perfect Sunday.
 We enjoyed an early breakfast on the huge wrap around porch with a view of the the red mountains.
 We made our way to visit the Chapel of the Holy Cross, a magnificent feat of architecture.

 We finally made it to our destination.
-We hoped to find a camp spot at Mathers Campground but instead crossed our fingers and drove forty minutes around the South Rim to Dessert View.
-We found the perfect spot, set up our tent and walked from our campground to catch the sunset just over the canyon.
+We hoped to find a camp spot at Mathers Campground but instead crossed our fingers and drove forty minutes around the South Rim to Dessert View Campground.
+We prayed for a spot and hoped that we didn’t have to set our tent up on the side of the road or sleep in the van.